SS France (1960): Main propulsion

 France was constructed by the CGT with speed and comfort in mind, and used the most advanced technology of the time in the design of the ship's propulsion system and other power generating machinery.
 Fuel costs were also an added factor.

 Her engines used eight high-pressure, super-heating boilers delivering 64 bar of pressure and 500 °C, all weighing 8,000 tons.
 This delivered 175000 hp and provided for a service speed of 30 kn and a maximum speed of 35 kn, with a fuel consumption of 750 tonnes of oil per 24 hours.
 The machinery turning the four propellers was divided into two fore and aft groups, as was the electrical generating station.

 When France was converted into Norway, the speed for trans-Atlantic crossing was no longer needed, and so the forward boilers and engines were shut down and eventually dismantled.
 This reduced fuel consumption to 250 tonnes per 24 hours.
 The remaining four boilers and engine room were made fully automated, and operated from either a central control station below decks, or from the bridge.
 Five bow and stern thrusters, developing 10,600 hp, were installed to provide manoeuvrability in ports without the assistance of tugs.

 Media appearances

-The story of the Ric Hochet comic album Rapt sur le France, published in 1968, takes place on France.
-The front of the comic shows a ship named France, with the distinctive funnels visible.

 France, as one of the last transatlantic ocean liners before the jet age, was also treated as the connection between, for example, New York and France.
 This was shown in the film Le Gendarme à New York where the main characters sail on France.
 The film also shows some of the 1960s interior of the ship.

 The short Harold Baim documentary S.S.
 France, narrated by Nicholas Parsons, shows the interiors and operation of the ship in 1973.

-At the conclusion of the 1973 film Serpico, the title character can be seen sitting on the dock with the vessel behind him, as he prepares to sail on her into exile after testifying against the New York Police Department.

-France is the cruise ship (on which the story takes place) in the Kolchak: The Night Stalker 1974 episode "The Werewolf".

-During the opening of Dog Day Afternoon, released in 1975 and also directed by Sidney Lumet, there is a shot of France docked in New York during the opening montage.

 France was the ship on which Elton John crossed the Atlantic Ocean in September 1974.
 He wrote the music to Bernie Taupin's lyrics for the Captain Fantastic And the Brown Dirt Cowboy album using the ship's piano.

 In 1975, French singer Michel Sardou released a single "Le France" about the end of the ship, that was a huge hit in France and French-speaking countries.